Peel Ports Group

 A&P Group is a leading engineering services and fabrication group, providing ship repair, ship conversion and marine services and specialising in the global marine and energy sectors.
 A&P Group operates from three sites across the UK, in the North East (Tyne and Tees) and South West (Falmouth).

-In FY18, Peel Ports reported revenues of £717m (2017: £644m) and EBITDA of £239m (2017: £226m).
-The Group’s EBITDA has increased annually since 2009, including during the last general economic downturn and more latterly changes in the coal market, demonstrating its resilience in challenging times.
+In FY19, Peel Ports reported revenues of £760m (2018: £717m) and EBITDA of £266m (2018: £239m).
+The Group’s EBITDA has increased annually for the last 10 years, including during the last general economic downturn and more latterly changes in the coal market and Brexit uncertainty, demonstrating its resilience in challenging times.

-This growth is underpinned by strong customer ties, diversity of cargo types and management’s commitment to capital investment and improving efficiency.
+This growth is underpinned by strong customer ties, diversity of cargo types and shareholders’ commitment to capital investment and improving efficiency.

 Capital & Funding Structure